arbabnazar/ansible-roles/README.md

 ### Requirements:

-We need Ansible software to be installed in order to use these roles, mean Roles can be run from any machine that have Ansible installed on.
+We need Ansible software to be installed in order to use these roles, means Roles can be run from any machine that have Ansible installed on.

-Here's the steps to install the Ansible on Ubuntu 14.04 LTS:
+Here are the steps to install the Ansible on Ubuntu 14.04 LTS:
 ```
 sudo apt-add-repository -y ppa:ansible/ansible
 sudo apt-get update